 Foto: Kristian Ridder-Nielsen

-The exhibition 'The Rain is Coming - how climate change adaptation can create better cities' takes a closer look at how we can make sure our cities are ready for the changed weather of the future.
-The exhibition highlights historical backgrounds and the challenges we face today, and it presents us with a number of solutions to handling water in urban landscapes in different ways.
+The exhibition 'The Rain is Coming - how climate change adaptation can create better cities' took a closer look at how we can make sure our cities are ready for the changed weather of the future.
+The exhibition highlighted historical backgrounds and the challenges we face today, and it presented us with a number of solutions to handling water in urban landscapes in different ways.

 Foto: Kristian Ridder-Nielsen